-I. Introduction
+I Introduction

 A central challenge for urban geography lies with how to draw out generalisations from an urban world of radical difference.
-As soon as we speak of 'the city', or 'the urban', or 'urbanization', we are inescapably caught in the relation between the particular and the global.
+As soon as we speak of 'the city', 'the urban', or 'urbanization', we are inescapably caught in the relation between the particular and the global.
 While this relation for urban geographers is primarily a spatial problematic, it is also one of content and of forms of explanation and description.
-All of these - space, content, and form - might be 'assigned' to either the global or the local in how we analyse, write and teach.
-As Sue Parnell and Jennifer Robinson (2017: 13) have written, any attempt to "understand the significance of an urban world bring to the fore the tension between specificity (or difference) and universality in conceptualizing the urban".
+All of these - space, content, and form - might be 'assigned' to either the global or the local in how we analyse, write, and teach.
+As Parnell and Robinson (2017: 13) have written, any attempt to 'understand the significance of an urban world bring to the fore the tension between specificity (or difference) and universality in conceptualising the urban'.

 In recent decades, debates around how urban geographers might make claims about cities and urbanization have intensified.
-We see this in debates on the challenge of postcolonial or poststructural thought, or around planetary urbanization, or the potential of comparative methods or conjunctural analysis, or the place of social difference in theory and conceptmaking (e.g. Addie, 2020; Brenner and Schmid, 2015; Brenner, 2018; Davidson and Ward, 2023; Oswin, 2019; Robinson, 2022; Roy, 2015).
+We see this in debates on the challenge of postcolonial or poststructural thought, or around planetary urbanization, or the potential of comparative methods or conjunctural analysis, or the place of social difference in theory and concept-making (e.g. Addie, 2020; Brenner, 2018; Brenner and Schmid, 2015; Davidson and Ward, 2024; Oswin, 2020; Robinson, 2022; Roy, 2016).
 These debates have been multi-faceted, searching and generative.
 A central theme has been the relation between global abstraction and local particularism.